Code-Institute-Submissions/pythongameproject/README.md

 ## Deployment
-This project was deployed through Heroku, it can be found here: http://pythongameproject.herokuapp.com/leaderboard The submitted and deployed versions are identical.
+This project was deployed through Heroku, it can be found here: http://pythongameproject.herokuapp.com/leaderboard

+Heroku allows the user to automatically deploy the content pushed to the chosen branch.
+In this case, the deployed branch is the master branch.

+The submitted and deployed versions are identical.

 For deployment, the configuration variables were manually set in Heroku Configuration.

 ## Credits